 By the way, the applicable "fair use" statute under American law provides under 17 USC § 107 - Limitations on exclusive rights: Fair use as follows:

 "Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
-In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include—
+In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include—See

 (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;